- Created on Monday, 23 June 2014 11:06

 We're a digital marketing agency based in Clerkenwell in Central London.

-We work with a wide range of clients specialising in web analytics, PPC management and conversion optimisation.
+We work with a wide range of clients and specialise in web analytics, PPC management and conversion optimisation.

-We're currently looking for a part time digital marketing assistant for a 3 month internship.
-This will be a paid position working 3 days a week (ideally Monday to Wednesday).
+We're currently looking for a digital marketing assistant for a 3 month paid internship.

 The role will entail: